Abd al-Rahman I: Rule

-By 763 Abd ar-Rahman had to get back to the business of war.
+By 763 Abd al-Rahman had to get back to the business of war.
 Al-Andalus had been invaded by an Abbasid army.
 Far away in Baghdad, the current Abbasid caliph, al-Mansur, had long been planning to depose the Umayyad who dared to call himself emir of al-Andalus.
 Al-Mansur installed al-Ala ibn-Mugith as governor of Africa (whose title gave him dominion over the province of al-Andalus).
 It was al-Ala who headed the Abbasid army that landed in al-Andalus, possibly near Beja (in modern-day Portugal).
 Much of the surrounding area of Beja capitulated to al-Ala, and in fact rallied under the Abbasid banners against Abd al-Rahman.
 Abd al-Rahman had to act quickly.
 The Abbasid contingent was vastly superior in size, said to have numbered 7,000 men.
 The emir quickly made for the redoubt of Carmona with his army.
 The Abbasid army was fast on their heels, and laid siege to Carmona for approximately two months.
 Abd al-Rahman must have sensed that time was against him as food and water became scarce, and his troops morale likely came into question.
 Finally Abd al-Rahman gathered his men as he was "resolved on an audacious sally".
 Abd al-Rahman hand-picked 700 fighters from his army and led them to Carmona's main gate.
 There, he started a great fire and threw his scabbard into the flames.
 Abd al-Rahman told his men that time had come to go down fighting rather than die of hunger.
 The gate lifted and Abd al-Rahman's men fell upon the unsuspecting Abbasids, thoroughly routing them.
 Most of the Abbasid army was killed.
 The heads of the main Abbasid leaders were cut off, preserved in salt, identifying tags pinned to their ears, and then bundled together in a gruesome package and sent to the Abbasid caliph, who was on pilgrimage at Mecca.
 Upon receiving the evidence of al-Ala's defeat in al-Andalus, al-Mansur is said to have gasped, "God be praised for placing a sea between us!"
 Al-Mansur hated, and yet apparently respected Abd al-Rahman to such a degree that he dubbed him the "Hawk of Quraysh" (the Umayyads were from a branch of the Quraysh tribe).